About Our Club

 - Recognizing outstanding students at local junior and senior high schools

 - Assisting local non-profits in building and maintenance projects.
-For example: improving gardens at the Britt Festival grounds, painting the Children’s Museum, building a chicken coop at Hanley Farm
+For example: improving gardens at the Britt Festival grounds, helping to rebuild the equipment at Bear Creek Park, supporting the Ruch Community Outdoor School in rehabilitating their track and field area

 - Supporting the Interact Club at South Medford High School

 Our club’s main focus internationally is on providing clean water to people who are suffering from high infant mortality rates, disease, and blindness as a result of living with contaminated water.
-Some of our recent projects include providing in-home water filters to families in Guatemala and building a 6-mile water pipeline in southern Tanzania to provide clean water to 7 villages.
-We just completed the rehabilitation of a well in Tanzania that is providing clean water to several thousand Masai living near the Serengeti Plain, and our next project will be to provide in-home water filters to a village in Mexico.
+Some of our recent projects include providing in-home water filters to families in Guatemala and building a 6-mile water pipeline and the rehabilitation of a well in southern Tanzania to provide clean water to 7 villages of Masai living near the Serengeti Plain.
+We traveled to Mexico to provide in-home water filters to several villages, and our most recent project was to construct a toilet facility and hand-washing area for a elementary school in Tanzania.

 We also support the Rotary Foundation’s main health goal of eradicating polio worldwide.
 As a result of Rotary’s efforts, in partnership with the Bill and Melinda Gates foundation and many other smaller donors, the world is now 99.99% polio-free.
 And we support Rotary's partner in disaster relief, ShelterBox.
 ShelterBox provides emergency shelter and lifesaving equipment to families who have lost everything through either a natural disaster or conflict.